When should I Start Prenatal Exercise?

 Some might think that exercising will harm the baby or cause preterm labor, while others might be worried about their body's ability to adapt to physical activity.

-These concerns are valid, but it's essential to separate fact from fiction and get accurate information from trusted medical sources.
+But it's essential to separate fact from fiction and get accurate information from trusted medical sources.

-Additionally, some women might be concerned about their changing body and how it will affect their ability to exercise.
 They might feel self-conscious about their growing belly, or worry that they won't be able to perform exercises they used to do before pregnancy.

 ACOG